MrAndroi/ComposeMapsPicker/README.md

 		}
 	}

-	//Then add these lines to your dependencies dependencies {
+	//Then add these lines to your dependencies, Check Releases for latest version dependencies {
-	     implementation 'com.github.MrAndroi:ComposeMapsPicker:1.0.3-alpha'
+	     implementation 'com.github.MrAndroi:ComposeMapsPicker:LATEST'
 	}

      <application